 Dreadnought snorts.
 “Nothing to tell.
 We went south.
-There was a goblin job – but the goblins were nicer than the boss.
+There was a goblin job – but the goblins were nicer than the boss paying us.
 A fake dragon thing came next – we really milked that.
 Lots of cash – but there was never a dragon.”

 “Wait, wait…,” says Radha, “The noonday wraiths?”

 Dreadnought nods.
 “They were serious scary.
 The first real monster for months.”
 He pauses and looks at Radha.
 “She got us through that one.
 If we were an all-man team – we’d be dead.”